xenonview-com/view-js-sdk/README.md

       View.event(event);
     });
 ```
+This adds an event step to the journey chain.

 ### Committing Journeys

 Journeys only exist locally until you commit them to the Xenon View system.
 After you have created and added to a journey, you can commit the journey to Xenon View for analysis as follows:
 ```javascript
     import View from 'xenon_view_sdk';